 The CCHS covers the population age 12 and older living in the 10 provinces and 3 territories.
 Excluded from the survey's coverage are

-- Persons living on reserves and other Aboriginal settlements in the provinces
+- Persons living on reserves and in other Indigenous settlements in the provinces

 - Full-time members of the Canadian Forces